GSA-TTS/identity-site/content/_help/trouble-signing-in/issues-with-authentication-methods._en.md

 ## I'm not receiving a text or phone call

-* If you have a landline phone, choose to receive your one-time code by phone call instead of a text message.
+* If you have a landline phone, choose to receive your one-time code by phone call instead of a SMS/Text message.
 You’ll receive a voicemail if you can’t answer the call.
 * If you have a mobile phone, make sure airplane mode is off.
 * Your code may not arrive immediately.
 Wait up to 10 minutes, or try the “Resend code” button to send your code again.
 * Make sure you’re not using a phone number with an extension, as Login.gov cannot send one-time codes to extensions.

 {% capture newest_otp_alert_content %}
 Only the newest one-time code you receive will work.
-If you request and receive multiple messages at the same time, you may need to try more than one code until one works.
+If you request and receive multiple SMS/Text messages at the same time, you may need to try more than one code until one works.
 {% endcapture %}
 {% include alert.html class="margin-bottom-4" content=newest_otp_alert_content %}

-## My authenticator app isn’t working
+## My authenticator application isn’t working

-* The time may not be correctly synced between your device and your authenticator app.
+* The time may not be correctly synced between your device and your authenticator application.
 Make sure your device’s time is correct by using a page like [time.gov](https://www.time.gov/).

     * If you use Google Authenticator, you may need to sync the time manually.
 [Follow Google’s instructions to sync your time](https://support.google.com/accounts/answer/185834?hl=en).